rsspdc/checklists/checklists/specific-record.md

 ## 🌱 Energy Efficiency

+*How can you and your users minimise wasted energy?*

 - [ ] Consideration has been given to the energy efficiency of the code
 	- [ ]  	🥉Bronze (easy): minimise unnecessary output files
 	- [ ]  	🥈Silver (easy): bronze plus: Profile your code and refactor inefficient parts